-During 2020 contract boundaries were extended for a personal accident product in the UK branch resulting in greater premium certainty for our customers as well as increases in own funds and the SCR.
+During 2021 contract boundaries were extended for a block of personal accident business in Italy, Spain, Portugal and France, resulting in greater premium certainty for our customers as well as increases in own funds and the SCR.

-During 2020 a number of new hedges were introduced to better manage the Undertaking's market risk exposure, which reduces the SCR.
-These comprised of derivatives to mitigate a portion of the market risk on the UK Variable Annuity portfolio and foreign exchange forwards to mitigate the economic exposure to CZK currency mismatches.
+During 2021 a number of new hedges were introduced to better manage the Undertaking's market risk exposure, which reduces the SCR.
+These comprised of a new foreign exchange derivative to mitigate GBP foreign exchange risk and a change in the existing Czech foreign exchange derivative to further mitigate the economic exposure to CZK currency mismatches.